sparktsang/sparktsang.github.io/_posts/self-autopsy.md

 I am not sick, The Rationalist concluded, his case seemingly airtight.
 I am simply operating at a level of analytical and ethical rigor that this simplistic machine cannot comprehend.
 I am not burning out.
 I am burning bright.

+The Rationalist’s closing argument echoed in the silent courtroom of my mind, a perfect, triumphant conclusion.
+I felt a surge of defiant pride, a renewed conviction in my own purpose.
+I pushed back from my laptop, ready to stand up, to move, to re-engage with the world I was so expertly deconstructing.

+And then, the world pushed back.

+As I rose, a wave of dizziness washed over me, the room tilting for a sickening second.
+I gripped the edge of the table to steady myself.
+My heart was hammering against my ribs, a frantic, uneven rhythm.
+My breath was shallow.
+I stood there, waiting for the vertigo to pass, and in the dim reflection of the dark screen, I saw a stranger.

+It was my face, but not my face.
+It was pale, drawn.
+The eyes were sunken, ringed with a darkness that had nothing to do with the poor lighting.
+They were the eyes of a man running on fumes, a soldier who has been in the trenches for too long.

+The Rationalist in my head was momentarily silent, stunned by this unexpected, irrefutable piece of evidence.
+He could explain a silver chain.
+He could philosophize about a key deposit.
+But he could not explain this.
+This exhaustion was not a symbol.
+It was a physical state.

+My stomach growled, a hollow, empty ache.
+I was hungry.
+And yet, the thought of food was nauseating.
+I had no appetite.
+My body was sending out contradictory signals, a system in chaos.

+A new, quieter voice began to emerge in my mind, one I hadn't heard before.
+It wasn't The Skeptic, or The Pragmatist.
+It was simpler, older.
+It was the voice of the body itself.
+And it asked a question that The Rationalist had no answer for.

+*If the system is so perfect,* it whispered, *if the thinking is so clear, if the map of the maze is so meticulously drawn... then why does the mapmaker feel like a machine on the verge of breaking down?*